oomeryk/data-science-project-about-rental-houses/README.md

 Edited excel file: [adverts.xlsx](https://github.com/oomeryk/Data_Science_Project/files/13048614/adverts.xlsx).

-Then, the necessary visualizations were made using matplotlib and useful outputs were obtained with XGBoost algorithm.
+Then, the necessary visualization were made using matplotlib and useful outputs were obtained with XGBoost algorithm.

 The slow execution of the selenium code is shown in this video:  https://github.com/oomeryk/web_scraping_and_data_anaysis/assets/127151005/9c0a54c5-61e5-4af8-aade-6d5437ced2dc